cincheo/jsweet/doc/jsweet-language-specifications.md

 Auxiliary types
 ---------------

 JSweet uses most Java typing features (including functional types) but also extends the Java type system with so-called *auxiliary types*.
 The idea behind auxiliary types is to create classes or interfaces that can hold the typing information through the use of type parameters (a.k.a *generics*), so that the JSweet transpiler can cover more typing scenarios.
-These types have been mapped from TypeScript type system, which is much richer than the Java one (mostly because JavaScript is a dynamic language and request more typing scenarios than Java).
+These types have been mapped from TypeScript type system, which is much richer than the Java one (mostly because JavaScript is a dynamic language and requests more typing scenarios than Java).

 ### Functional types